-As a Cornish wedding photography business, I love to take pictures of this particular moment, the looks on the faces of your guests are something you want to treasure.
+As a Cornish wedding photographer, I love to take pictures of this particular moment, the looks on the faces of your guests are something you want to treasure.
 So if you are considering writing your wedding vows, it’s well worth it!

 If you’re looking to give it a go but not sure where to start, this post is for you.
 So, grab a pen and paper, take a seat and let’s talk about how to write your wedding vows.

 Before you start, think for a minute.
 Remember those funny moments in your relationship?
 How about romantic memories and other fantastic experiences you’ve both shared?
 Your Engagement?
 The moment you met?
 Then jot those down.
 You don’t need to structure or pattern it in any way just yet.
 We’ll do the structuring later.
 What matters at this point is to get those ideas down on paper.

 The best approach when it comes to writing your vows is to see them as a form of storytelling.
 All good stories have themes running through them.
 It only makes sense that you also have a theme for your vows.
 So how do you know what theme to go for?
 It’s easy.